Skip to main content

 In React, "strict mode" is a tool that helps you write better and more robust code by highlighting potential problems and adhering to best practices.
 When you enable strict mode, React performs additional checks and warnings, helping you catch and fix common issues in your application.

 Enabling strict mode is straightforward.
-You can wrap your application or specific parts of it with<React.StrictMode>
+You can wrap your application or specific parts of it with <React.StrictMode> component, like this,

 <React.StrictMode>